 This will support activity that maximises our ability to flourish economically; for example, ensuring equity of access to services, training and opportunities; and focusing on the sustainable best use of local skills and resources such as tourism, food and farming.

 A Carbon Neutral Community

-This will support activity which supports communities to become carbon neutral.
-For example, through developing initiatives which seek to reduce carbon footprint such as the production of local energy plans, sustainable transport initiatives, energy efficiency measures, renewable energy initiatives and zero waste projects).
+This will support activity that supports communities to become carbon neutral.
+For example, through developing initiatives that seek to reduce carbon footprint such as the production of local energy plans, sustainable transport initiatives, energy efficiency measures, renewable energy initiatives and zero waste projects).

 How much is available?